bitraf/toollock/README.md

 v1.0: First fabricated version

-* Mechanics: Lasercut & verify tweaked design, incl PCB mounting
+* Mechanics: Verify that position of sensor on LED matches on PCB and lasercut pieces
 * Produce initial 4 locks
 * Mechanics: Add a casing/box for 4-8 locks.
 Securely wall/table mountable.